 - a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
-If so, describe. [help] - 1) Describe any known or possible contamination at the site from present or past uses. [help] - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
-This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. [help] - 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+If so, describe. [help] No. - Describe any known or possible contamination at the site from present or past uses. [help] None known. - Describe existing hazardous chemicals/conditions that might affect project development and design.
+This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. [help] None known. - 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. [help]